 - I was the first and remain the only Councilmember to dedicate a staff person to serve as a “business liaison” who works directly with businesses in the 3rd District to interface with City departments making it easier to do business in our communities.

-- During the last 3 ½ years I have helped work with countless existing businesses, attracted large companies such as Nordstrom Rack and Target to the 3rd District, as well as commitments from a host of midlevel and high-end retailers for the 2nd and PCH project.
+- During the last 6 ½ years I have helped work with countless existing businesses, attracted large companies such as Nordstrom Rack and Target to the 3rd District.

 - Working for over three years on one of the most thorough and transparent processes which included a comprehensive Environmental Impact Report, the input of a Citizens Advisory Committee and dozens of public meetings we lead the way with the City Council for the approval of a new Southeast Area Specific Plan (SEASP).
 This plan sets up specific requirements any developer must follow in order to move forward with a project which sets up consistent expectations for the community on what can and cannot be built, and provides direction for future developers to know what the community would support.
 This plan will also create the opportunity for tremendous new retail, hotel and commercial business and new residential opportunities on the southeast side of the Third District along PCH.